Waltsuuuu/Hive-C-Piscine-2025/README.md

 #### - Rushes

 Rushes took place on weekends and were team-based projects designed to test collaboration, problem-solving, and time management.
-Unlike the solo projects and exams during the week, Rushes required close cooperation between Pisciners to complete large-scale programming challenges under strict deadlines.
+Unlike the solo projects and exams during the week, Rushes required close cooperation between Pisciners to complete larger programming challenges under strict deadlines.
 These projects simulated real-world development environments, emphasizing the importance of communication, teamwork, and effective task division alongside technical proficiency.